kwkou/815/support/sla/abstract-en.md

 ##Storage

+- We guarantee that at least 99.99% (99.9% for Cool Access Tier) of the time, we will successfully process requests to read data from Read Access-Geo Redundant Storage (RA-GRS) Accounts, provided that failed attempts to read data from the primary region are retried on the secondary region.
+- We guarantee that at least 99.9% (99% for Cool Access Tier) of the time, we will successfully process requests to read data from Locally Redundant Storage (LRS) and Geo Redundant Storage (GRS) Accounts.
-We guarantee that at least 99.9% of the time, we will successfully process requests to append, update, read, or delete data (Provided that the format is correct), Storage Account may connect to our Internet gateway.
+- We guarantee that at least 99.9% (99% for Cool Access Tier) of the time, we will successfully process requests to write data to Locally Redundant Storage (LRS) and Geo Redundant Storage (GRS) Accounts and Read Access-Geo Redundant Storage (RA-GRS) Accounts.

 [See the full details](/support/sla/storage/)